The Credentialing Office is open:

 With limited exceptions, all applicants and badge holders must successfully pass and maintain an active Security Threat Assessment (STA) and Criminal History Records Check (CHRC) to be and stay badged.
 Once a notification has been received that a new applicant’s clearances have Passed they must be badged within 30 days or their clearances will expire and a new application will be required.

-Results typically clear in less than 2-weeks.
+- Results typically clear in less than two weeks.
 Delays can occur when:

 *An application/badge will be immediately suspended upon notification of a disqualifying or potentially disqualifying offense until clarification court documentation is presented by the applicant to Credentialing.